jflancer/wbigballR/README.md

 # NCAAW bigballR

 - Worked in several sample games but has not been tested thoroughly
-- Additionally, the teamids dataframe is currently not available, so teams must be specified by their NCAA ID (see url on team page on stats.ncaa.org)

 ###NOTE THIS DOCUMENTATION IS SLIGHTLY OUTDATED FOLLOWING THE LATEST PACKAGE UPDATE 1/13